 Creating your personal speech/language pathology plan

-Our physical therapy team is available to help you on an inpatient basis when you're admitted to CGH Medical Center as a patient.
+Our speech therapy team is available to help you on an inpatient basis when you're admitted to CGH Medical Center as a patient.
 We also offer outpatient treatments to help you recover when you've left the hospital and are living at home once more.

 Our speech pathologists develop an individualized plan, tailored to your needs.
 The therapies we might use include: